Polytope volume by descent in the face lattice and applications in social choice

 When more complicated computations of voting theory turned out inaccessible for the approach by lexicographic triangulations, we decided to add an algorithm for the volume of a polytope $P$ that is based on descent in the face lattice of $P$.
 (The twofold meaning of ``lattice'' is an unfortunate, if customary clash of terminology.)
 In principle, it follows the classical formulas in reducing the computation of volumes to the measurement of lengths.
 However, we take a hybrid approach, and compute the volume of a simplex as a determinant.
 For this reason our descent algorithm behaves quite well also for simplicial polytopes.

 We have not yet made precise what we mean by ``volume''.
-From our viewpoint, the central invariant for rational polytopes is \emph{lattice (normalized) volume}, for which a unimodular lattice simplex $\Sigma$ has volume $1$ (in the affine space spanned by $\Sigma$).
+From our viewpoint, the central invariant for rational polytopes is \emph{lattice (normalized) volume}, for which a unimodular lattice simplex $\Sigma$ has volume $1$ in the affine space spanned by $\Sigma$.
 Lattice normalized volume in $\RR^n$ is invariant under the action of $\GL(n,\ZZ)$.
 This group can be exactly represented in rational arithmetic.
-In contrast to Euclidean volume, which is invariant under the orthogonal group $O(n)$, it is a rational number also for lower dimensional polytopes.
+In contrast to Euclidean volume, which is invariant under the orthogonal group $O(n)$, it is a rational number also for lower dimensional polytopes (i.e., polytopes of dimension smaller than that of the ambient space).
 Therefore it is well-suited for precise computation by recursion to faces of a polytope.
 At the end, the Euclidean volume can be (and is) obtained by conversion from the lattice volume.